 Today’s thanksgiving is all about the roast turkey with stuffing, mashed potatoes, cranberry sauce, and pumpkin pie.
 Despite these being seasonal dishes and having some ingredients in common, it is a rather different meal from what the pilgrims had in the original thanksgiving.

-The thanksgiving tradition made a long way since 1621, and it took many years to consolidate as the main traditional holiday in the USA.
+The thanksgiving tradition has made a long way since 1621, and it took many years to consolidate as the leading traditional holiday in the USA.
 It first became popular in New England and the northern colonies.
-Only much later, and after a series of controversies it started being celebrated around the country.
-It was only in 1942 that it became official that it was celebrated on the 4th Thursday of November.
+Only much later, and after a series of controversies, it started being celebrated around the country.
+It was only in 1942 that it became official and celebrated on the 4th Thursday of November.

 Salem witch trials

 One of the most famous events in Massachusetts history happened in Salem between February 1692 and May 1693.
-During this period, a series of hearings and prosecutions accused more than two hundred people of witchcraft, of which thirty were found guilty and nineteen were executed by hanging.
-These happenings are known as the Salem witch trials.
+During this period, a series of hearings and prosecutions accused more than two hundred people of witchcraft, of which thirty were found guilty, and nineteen were executed by hanging.
+These incidents are known as the Salem witch trials.